stormwild/woocommerce/plugins/woocommerce-blocks/docs/internal-developers/blocks/feature-flags-and-experimental-interfaces.md

 This documentation will be amended following a review of this action.

-#### `experimental__woocommerce_blocks-product-search`

-Fired when a search is submitted.

-This documentation will be amended following a review of this action.

 #### `experimental__woocommerce_blocks-store-notice-create`

 Fired when a store notice is created.